microsoft/EntraSuite-Training/Scenarios/Scenario3.md

     ![imagen 23](../images/IA-23.png)

 12. Repeat the steps to create a new access package that allows access to hacking sites.
 Configure these settings:
-    * **Resource:** Internet Access – Allow Hacking sites
+    * **Resource:** Internet Access ï¿½ Allow Hacking sites
     * **Who can request:** SOC team members
     * **Lifecycle:** Set Number of hours to 8 hours

 ## Test user access
-In this section, we validate that the user can’t access sites that the baseline profile blocks.
+In this section, we validate that the user canï¿½t access sites that the baseline profile blocks.

 1. Sign in to the device where you have installed the Global Secure Access client.
 2. In a browser, go to sites that the baseline profile blocks and verify blocked access.
 For example: